Last updated 18/11/2018

 The parish is served by the Ashchurch for Tewkesbury Railway Station and has good road links including the A46, a major trunk road, which leads to junction 9 on the M5.

 The largest density of housing and population is to be found in the north of the Parish surrounding the A46.
 Although the Parish does not include large scale employment, nearby towns and cities, including Tewkesbury, Cheltenham and Gloucester do accommodate a wide range of employment, training and education facilities.

-An interesting and comprehensive history of the area can be found at the British History Online website.
+An interesting and comprehensive history of the area over a wider timeframe can be found at the British History Online website.
 This section covers the period from the 10th century to the mid 20th.
 The ebbs and flows of importance of the hamlets is included here and the ownership of land in the parish by some significant figures in England's history.
-The parish boundary mentioned in the history is not as it is now since the last revision when Northway was split off as a separate parish...
+The parish boundary refered to in the history is Ashchurch Parish, not Ashchurch Rural Parish.

 Five of the parish's hamlets are mentioned in the Doomsday Book written in 1086.
-Their entries can be seen here...
+Their, very brief, entries can be seen here...